Haydeni0/pi-humidity/ideas.md

 - Use animations for smoother graph updating
   - <https://stackoverflow.com/questions/63589249/plotly-dash-display-real-time-data-in-smooth-animation>
   - Can't seem to get this to work...

+### Optimise plotter

+- The current implementation is simple and could be made faster by
+  - querying more efficiently (see below section)
+  - using double ended queues to push new data as it comes in and pop old data (automatically using python deque's ```maxlen``` option)

 ### Use timescaledb features